 When we saw US Steel become the first billion-dollar corporation in U.S history.

-And investors set their families up for generational wealth.

 Now we’re seeing the exact same pattern play out for rare earths.

 Question #4: Is this hard to do?
 Will I need to be in front of a computer all day?